RNM-Org/G2-language-genie/README.md

 * To provide accurate translations for both target languages.
 * To provide appropriate translation, with respect to using region specific and colloquial words in the translations.
 * To have a flexible dataset which can be altered to suit any use case by appending or deleting words/sentences provided in the dataset for translation.
-* To make our project applicable to many real-life based use cases by achieving objective 4 (having flexible datasets).
+* To make our project applicable to many real-life based use cases (see Objectives - pt.
+4).

 ## Objectives completed
   1. Accuracy achieved: